silpamdharan/Water-Potability-test/README.md

 # Water-Potability-test
-Water potability analysis and comparison of different classification algorithm
+Water potability analysis and prediction using different classification algorithm